HarrisonBounds/DoodleDroid/README.md

 - Draw the photo: run `ros2 service call /draw  std_srvs/srv/Empty`.
 Wait patiently for your commissioned piece.
 - Once the robot returns to the `ready' pose.
 Disable with the enabling device and collect the masterpiece.
 Prep new image.

+# Nodes, Launchfiles, and System Architecture
+## Nodes
+- calibrator: places robot in calibration pose and looks for april tags on the paper worspace.
+Publishes Pose of paper origin (xyz & quaternion) on the `surface_pose` topic.
+- image processor: when `/take_picture` service is called, captures image from USB camera or file (depending on configuration) and processes it into line art. publishes lines over `/new_image` topic which the route planner listens to.
+- route planner: listens on the `/new_image` topic. when sets of polylines are received, the route planner node uses an approximation of the [Travelling Salseman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) to order the polylines in preparation for efficient drawing.
+These line segments are chained together with pen-up and pen-down motions to ensure no lines are drawn to connect sequential drawn lines.
+The route planner applies the calibration received from the calibration node to transform the drawing route into the paper frame for robot execution.
+When the `/draw` service is called, this node uses moveit to draw the image.
+## Launchfiles:
+- all.launch.xml
+    -  starts all nodes described above, as well as 3rd party nodes (e.g. intel realsense node,  and usb cam node) for the entire system to function as described above.